Régis (footballer, born 1998)

-Régis Tosatti Giacomin (born 16 January 1998), simply known as Régis, is a Brazilian professional footballer who plays as a forward.
+Régis Tosatti Giacomin (born 16 January 1998), simply known as Régis, is a Brazilian professional footballer who plays as a forward for Al Dhaid.

 Club career

 Régis was born in Xanxerê, Santa Catarina, and represented Chapecoense as a youth.
 Ahead of the 2019 season, after being regularly used with the under-23 squad in the previous campaign, he was promoted to the first team.

 Régis made his first team debut on 20 January 2019, coming on as a late substitute for Yann in a 0–0 Campeonato Catarinense away draw against Metropolitano.
 Rarely used by manager Claudinei Oliveira, he became a regular under new manager Ney Franco, making his first start on 21 April and scoring the opener in a 1–1 draw at Avaí, as his side lost the state league on penalties.

 Régis made his Série A debut on starting in a 2–0 home success over Internacional.

+On 19 August 2023, Armenian Premier League club Pyunik announced the signing of Régis.
+On 19 December 2023, Pyunik announced the departure of Régis by mutual consent.

+On 19 April 2024, Régis returned to Chapecoense.